 Each Fund is affected by changes in the economy, in portfolio securities and in the various markets for financial instruments.
-There is also the possibility that investment decisions a Fund's Adviser makes with respect to the investments of the Fund will not accomplish what they were designed to achieve or that the investments will have disappointing performance.
+There is also the possibility that investment decisions the Adviser makes with respect to the investments of the Fund will not accomplish what they were designed to achieve or that the investments will have disappointing performance.

-The Funds' principal risks are listed below.
+The Funds' principal risks are listed below in alphabetical order, not in order of importance.
 The significance of any specific risk to an investment in a Fund will vary over time, depending on the composition of the Fund's portfolio, market conditions, and other factors.
 Your investment in a Fund may be subject (in varying degrees) to the following risks discussed below.
-The order of the below principal risks does not necessarily indicate the significance of any particular risk factor.
 Each Fund may be more susceptible to some of the risks than others.
 You should read all of the risk information for your Fund presented below carefully, because any one or more of these risks may result in losses to the Fund.
-References to the "Adviser" in the descriptions of the risks below refer to the Adviser and/or the sub-adviser of each Fund, as applicable.

-ActiveShares Non-transparent Structure (Equities ETF only)
+ActiveShares® Non-transparent Structure/ETF-Related Risks